Feasting during the holidays can be a huge source of discomfort for many, especially for those with digestive issues.

 Plus, the high water and chlorophyll content is easy on the tummy.

 Part of the allum family (like onions and garlic), leeks are wonderful for your digestive health.
-The insulin fiber in leeks strengthens healthy gut bacteria and also helps to break down fat, which is often high in rich holiday dishes.
+The inulin fiber in leeks strengthens healthy gut bacteria and also helps to break down fat, which is often high in rich holiday dishes.
 It’s also rich in Vitamin K, which your healthy gut bacteria should be producing naturally.

 Not only that, but because they’re high in flavonoids, they regulate your body’s oxidative stress response.